wpiao/reading-notes/code-301/pph-1.md

 **Presenter: Chance Harmon**
 **Topic: Intro to Web Scraping with Node.JS and Puppeteer**

-Chance Harmon is code fellows graudate and he was talking about the web scraping.
+Chance Harmon is code fellows graduate and he was talking about the web scraping.
 He used JS library Puppeteer with Node.JS to demonstrate the web scraping.

 1. Install the puppeteer
     `npm i puppeteer`